top of page

 Objects of the Misanthropocene

-Like with earlier collaborations, in this exhibition Sully and Gravesen creatively and ‘insouciantly’ critique the heritage world and the museum, its objects, and the stories it tells about itself - by letting scientists do creative work and artists do quasi-science.
-They continue to explore a belief that, while scientific processes aim to explain how things are, creative practice has the potential to explore how things should be.
+This exhibition insouciantly critiques the heritage world and the museum, its objects, and the stories it tells about itself - by letting scientists do creative work and artists do quasi-science.
+This explores a belief that, while scientific processes aim to explain how things are, creative practice has the potential to explore how things should be.
 Critical Speculative Design works with the tension between the real and constructed, the actual and fictional.
 The Illegal Museum of Beyond proposes a powerful tool for a critique of our actions by providing a certain future perspective on our uncertain present.
-The use of fabulation as a method for speculating about future worlds, generates an opportunity to create a sense of responsibility now.
+The use of critical fabulation as a method for speculating about future worlds, generates an opportunity to create a sense of responsibility now.
 By imagining new stories, new interactions and new pasts, we are forced to speculate on other possible, plausible future worlds.
 If we get busy speculating more about everything, reality may become more malleable and preferable futures more achievable.

 Please navigate the rooms of the exhibition via the floorplan below, to discover more about these future worlds, the objects that inhabit them, and how this affects our here & now.
 The exhibition is currently under construction, so please proceed with caution.